+Keep both heels down on the ground.
+Don't let your heels come up when squatting all the way down.
 Avoid a lot of squatting on the balls of your feet (heels up).
 Toe-squatting shifts your weight forward onto your knee joint.
 Instead, to sit or crouch in a full squat to rest, to do chores, or to go to the bathroom in the woods (or wherever else there is no "sit-down" toilet as in much of the world) keep your heels down on the floor.
 Heel down squatting is a customary sitting posture in much of the world.
 This reduces pressure on the knees and is a great stretch for your Achilles tendon.
 Keep knees and feet facing the same direction so the knee does not twist.
 Keep your knees over your feet, not drooping inward.

 Another healthy way to bend for things during real daily life is the lunge, with one leg in front and one in back.
 With healthy knee position you can bend without knee pain and have a daily habit that strengthens knees rather than hurt them.
 Keep the front knee over the ankle, with your body weight toward your heel, not sliding forward to the front of your foot.
 Shifting forward transfers your body weight through your knee joint, instead of keeping it on your leg muscles.

 Bend properly using the lunge for all the many dozens of times you bend to reach things every day.